-If you are diagnosed with MCI the doctor will be able to discuss what this means for you.
+If the doctor feels you may have MCI, they can refer you to a memory clinic or other specialist clinic for further tests, which may include a brain scan.
+If you are diagnosed with MCI, your doctor can discuss what this means for you.
 You can continue to make decisions for yourself and carry on with the activities you enjoy.

-As people with MCI are at a higher risk of developing dementia, your doctor may arrange follow-up visits to see if your symptoms get worse over time.
-If they do get worse, the doctor may refer you to a memory clinic or a specialist for further tests.
+As people with MCI have a higher risk of developing dementia, your doctor may arrange follow-up visits to see if your symptoms get worse over time.
+If they do get worse, they may ask you back to the memory clinic for further tests.

 Unlike dementia, if you are diagnosed with MCI you may not have to tell the Driver and Vehicle Licensing Agency (DVLA).
-However, if you feel your symptoms are affecting your driving you should inform the DVLA who will review your case.
+However, if you feel your symptoms are affecting your driving, you should inform the DVLA who will review your case.
 If you are unsure you should discuss this with your doctor.